-Tax Residency: Are you a Tax Resident of Australia?
+Tax Residency Law: Are you a Tax Resident of Australia?

 Whether you are a tax resident of Australia is a tricky question to navigate come tax time.
-Tricky in the sense that if the Australian Taxation Office (ATO) asks whether you are a tax resident of Australia, what do you say?
+Tax Residency Law can be tricky in the sense that if the Australian Taxation Office (ATO) asks whether you are a tax resident of Australia, what do you say?

 For many it may come as a shock to know that this question is not a straightforward question, particularly if you are an Australian expatriate.